jericirenej/batch-rename/README.md

 Change extension of all files, except excluded.

-`node batchRename.mjs -e "png" --exclude "someFilePattern"`
+`node batchRename.mjs -e 'png' --exclude 'someFilePattern'`

 ## Usage guide
-To run the script successfully, you will have to provide one of the valid transform types (`numericTransform, searchAndReplace, dateTransform`), together with other optional arguments.
-Running script with no argument will show the help menu and exit.
+To run the script successfully, you will have to provide one of the valid transform types (`numericTransform, searchAndReplace, dateTransform, keep, truncate, format, addText`), together with other optional arguments, or a restore argument.
+Running script with no arguments will show the help menu and exit.

-When performing the rename operation, the script will write a restore file (`.rollback.json`) to the target folder.
+When performing the rename operation, the script will write a restore file (`.rollback.json`) to the target folder (except if `--skipRollback` flag is set).
 Without this file, restore operations are not possible.

 Dry run is enabled by default.
 This means that you will see planned changes and these will be executed only after explicitly confirming them.
 It is **strongly encouraged not to disable the dry run mode.**